 The NASUWT Representative’s role

-correspondence between the Board of Governors and NASUWT will be copied to the NASUWT Representative for information.
+- correspondence between the Board of Governors and the NASUWT will be copied to the NASUWT Representative for information.
 Union officials may need to consult the NASUWT Representative with regard to criteria and/or selection;

 - the reasons for the proposed redundancies;